Example KPIs and Dashboards - Advanced Analytics API

 Method:

-Meaning: See how departments compare in their compliance score and which departments can learn from each other.
+Compare locations on their compliance scores and identify which locations can learn from each other.&#x20;

 Method:

-The GroupingCompliance Event has different compliance score calculations (see the articlearrow-up-right about Compliance Calculations).
-In this example, we assume that every location consists of multiple sub-groupings (departments, teams etc).
+The GroupingCompliance Event has different compliance score calculations (see the [article](https://help.ag5.com/articles/93-compliance-calculations-advanced-analytics-api) about Compliance Calculations).
+In this example, we assume that every location consists of multiple sub-groupings (departments, teams etc).&#x20;

 Alternative way Use the EmploymentQualificationCompliance Events

-• If necessary, transform the Position Entity table, so that the grouping_ids column is unpivoted.
-This means that if a position has multiple tagged groupings, a row is created for each grouping_id with the general Position fields (like employment_id).
+* If necessary, transform the Position Entity table, so that the grouping\_ids column is unpivoted.
+This means that if a position has multiple tagged groupings, a row is created for each grouping\_id with the general Position fields (like employment\_id).&#x20;

 As a Pie chart or Bar chart (both for a specific date) or as a Time series chart (evolution over time). (for pictures, see previous example)